jeff-matthews/notes/gulp-dev.md

 ## Using gulp for local development
 1. Install the latest stable version of node.js.
-I recommend using using `nvm`.
+I recommend using `nvm`.

 1. Navigate to your local devdocs directory.